"Knowledge Organization and Representation:

 10.45 - 11.00

-Carla Maria Martellote Viola, Milton Shintaku, Ingrid Torres Schiessl and Diego José Macêdo
+Carla Maria Martellote Viola, Milton Shintaku, Ingrid Torres Schiessl e Diego José Macêdo,

 11.00 - 11.15